ExtremeNetworksSA/XIQ-SSO-AccountSwitcher/README.md

 7. Test by having an SSO user login and verify the Switch ExtremeCloud IQ works as expected

 ## Actions & Requirements
-Install the required modules and generate an API Token to run script without user prompts.
+Install the required modules.
+No need to generate an API token since this will prompt you to input XIQ credentials.
 If you need assistance setting up your computing environment, see this guide: https://github.com/ExtremeNetworksSA/API_Getting_Started

 ### Copy Required Files
 You must copy from Github and place these files into the same folder:  `XIQ-ExportAccountsToXLSX_v#.py` & `requirements.txt` & `XIQ-AccountExport.xlsx`